TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ## Version 2025.06.24.939 (24 June, 2025)
 ### Changes
 * Risk management panel is now integrated as a separate service;
+* The search mechanism is changed, now shows all entities that consist entered symbol;

 ## Version 2025.06.16.371 (16 June, 2025)
 ### Changes